kaparora/ontap-select-deploy/README.md

 # ontap-select-deploy
-This program talks to the NetApp ONTAP Select Install VM using REST API and deploys a new ONTAP Cluster
+This program talks to the NetApp ONTAP Select Deploy VM using REST API and deploys a new ONTAP Cluster You can use this script to deploy 1,2 or 4 node ONTAP select clutser.

 ## Step1: